 Solution: Simplify the prize structure by eliminating the data table and just use a simple text box to display the prizes by place (see Create Contest wireframe).

 Speaking with stakeholders, interviewing users and conducting usability tests helped us understand FanPlei’s business goals and usability problems within the current system.
 I wireframed some potential solutions to the problems that we discovered in usability testing

 I presented our usability findings and some low fidelity wireframes of FanPlei’s main features to the team.
 The stakeholders were overall satisfied with my proposed solutions, so I began to create a style guide and high-fidelity mockups.

 We began creating our high-fidelity mockups by researching fantasy sports platforms and more general Mexican sports culture.The team wanted to go for a minimal and clean UI similar to FanDuel, but with bolder, more vibrant colors that embody the spirit of Mexican futbol.
 We wanted to continue using green as our brand’s primary color, but we felt that the current FanPlei green was not as fresh and exciting as it could be.

 After producing some mockups, we built a prototype that takes a desktop user through the flow of creating a contest and inviting their friend(s) to join the contest.
-Users had a very difficult time performing this task in our first round of usability testing, so we wanted to test our proposed solutions to this task with another round of users.
-We believe that improvements to this functionality will get more users playing FanPlei with their friends, which will in turn boost the platform’s retention and growth.
+Users had a very difficult time performing this task in our first round of usability testing, so we want to test our proposed solutions to these tasks with another round of users.
+We believe that making improvements to this flow will get more users playing FanPlei with their friends, which will in turn boost the platform’s retention and growth.
 (Note: in the bottom right corner of the prototype, toggle comments ON to see my design comments.)

 Create contest before